bconf-lang/bconf/SPEC.md

 a."b".c = "value"
 ```

 Values in an array can be accessed or assigned by appending an index accessor to a key.
 The syntax is a non-negative, zero-based integer wrapped in square brackets (`[]`).
+Array indexes can be chained for multi-dimensional array access.

 An index accessor must always be associated with a key; it cannot stand alone.
 It is invalid to use an index accessor on a key that holds a non-array value, such as a block, string, or number.